dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
-so um so I know this is a
+so I know this is a
-little bit of a segue but I'm interested in hearing a little bit about this since you've been in tech for so long island and um block chain is so new as far as technology is concerned where do you see with your experience in tech in your background and you know you
+little bit of a segue but I'm interested in hearing a little bit about this since you've been in tech for so long island and blockchain is so new as far as technology is concerned where do you see with your experience in tech in your background and you know you